 2 ounces Parmesan, grated (1 cup), divided

-two teaspoons grated lemon zest plus 2 tablespoons juice (1 lemon)
+two teaspoons grated lemon zest plus two tablespoons juice (1 lemon)

 1 pound spaghetti